Coronavirus (COVID-19) updates and resources

 See a doctor without leaving home

 Telehealth is a doctor visit through video chat or over the phone.
-It allows you to take care of your health while keeping you and others safe.
-Amerigroup Community Care will pay for telehealth visits with your doctor.
-Can’t reach your doctor?
-Call our 24-Hour Nurse HelpLine 24 hours a day, 7 days a week at the number on your ID card.
+It allows you to take care of your health without having to leave home.
+Your plan will pay for telehealth visits with your doctor.
+If you cannot reach your doctor, call 24-hour Nurse HelpLine 24 hours a day, seven days a week, at 800-600-4441 (TTY 711).

 Take care of your mental health